 But this got me thinking—why are organizations willing to spend so much on coffee but skimp on cybersecurity?

-Now, as a Managed Security Services Provider (MSSP) we DO spend more on our cybersecurity protection than coffee and other perks, but many organizations that we speak to do not.
+Now, as a Managed IT Services company, we DO spend more on our cybersecurity protection than coffee and other perks, but many organizations that we speak to do not.

 Let’s break this down.

 Say you run a 100-person consulting company in metro Washington, DC.

 You have a nice office and provide some basic amenities to your team.
 Let’s talk about how much they cost each month:

 - Coffee: 2 K-cup machines and the pods to keep people thoroughly caffeinated. $550/month.

 - Snacks: With the coffee you provide a limited amount of chips, energy bars, etc. $600/month.

 - Friday lunch: You’ve thought maybe about eliminating this perk, but it’s great for morale and helps bring people together, reducing silos. $800/month.